viperproject/gobra-book/src/self-framing.md

 }
 ```

-The order of pre/postconditions matters.
+Note that the order of the pre and postconditions matters.
+The contract is checked from top to bottom and permission must be held before an access.
-When we exchange the postconditions we get the same error:
+For example, if we exchange the postconditions of `swap`, we get the same error again:
 ``` go
 //@ requires acc(x) && acc(y)
 //@ ensures *x == old(*y) && *y == old(*x)